 - Passport and passport photocopy

 - Your own towel

+- Your own scrubs for working at the clinic

+- Light tennis shoes for work

 - Debit card and credit card for any emergency

 - Camera and batteries (you can find batteries here but they are more expensive)

 - Small notebook and pen

 - Headlamp or Torch (we have power outages, and streets are often not well lit)

 - Alarm clock and batteries

 - Personal medical first aid (Or medication you may need it is remote in your location and you may not be able to buy what you need, so bring it from your home country).

 - Clothing for a warm tropical climate, preferably non-cotton, that you are not worried about ruining

 - Sturdy shoes for working and hiking gum boots work great for farm work, or good /sturdy hiking boots

-- Your own laptop for the office activities

 - Waterproof sunscreen (the sun rays are powerful)

 - Sunglasses

 - Forms of entertainment: books, games, music, guitar, paints, surfing equipment, etc.

 - Sandals and comfortable walking shoes (that dry fast)

 - Lightweight disposable rain poncho

 - Sweater for colder rainy weather and when in San Jose

 - Swimwear

 - BUG Repellent

 - Water proof & secure bag for documents

 - Money belt

 - Binoculars for wildlife watching?

 - Positive attitude

 - Mosquito Netting